kevinlekiller/kwin-effect-shaders/README.md

     git clone https://github.com/kevinlekiller/kwin-effect-shaders_shaders ~/.local/share/kwin-effect-shaders_shaders

-If you use the default location for the shaders, it will be automatically detected.
+If you use the aforementioned default location for the shaders, it will be automatically detected.

 If you use a custom location, set the `Shader Path` by opening the configuration UI (see [Keyboard Shortcuts](#keyboard-shortcuts)).